 This is the first time tri-subject verification has been done using the large-scale FIW dataset.
 Efforts here were inspired by earlier work that introduced the tri-subject task to the machine vision community:

-The data for tri-subject verification is split into 3 disjoint sets, train, val, and test.
-Ground truth for train is provided in Phase 1.
+The data for tri-subject verification is split into 3 disjoint sets, Train, Val, and Test.
+Ground truth for the Train is provided in Phase 1.
 This is for self-evaluation, as runs on the Validation can be submitted for scoring.
-Ground truth for and val is available for Phase 2.
+Ground truth for and Val is available for Phase 2.
 The "blind" test set will be released during Phase 3.
-Labels are not for the test set until after the challenge and when the results are made public.
-Teams will be asked to only process the Test set to generate submissions and, hence, any attempt of analyzing or understanding the Test set is prohibited.
-All sets will be made-up of an equal number of positive and negative pairs.
-Lastly, note that there is no family or subject identity overlapping between any of the sets.
+Labels are not for the Test set until after the challenge and when the results are made public.
+Teams will be asked to process the Test set to generate submissions and, hence, any attempt to analyze or understand the Test set is prohibited.
+All sets will be made up of an equal number of positive and negative pairs.
+Lastly, note that no family or subject identity is overlapping between any of the sets.

-More information about FIW dataset is provided on the project page: https://web.northeastern.edu/smilelab/fiw/
+More information about the FIW dataset is provided on the project page: https://web.northeastern.edu/smilelab/fiw/.

 As conventional face verification, we offer 3 modes, which are listed & described as follows: